NajiElKotob/Awesome-Viz/Questions.md

 * Show the distribution of the revenue for country, segment and then product. 🌳
 * Display the tock price changes over last ten years
 * Display the website views per month by device type
+* Why the sales have decreased or increase for a specific date?